Projects in Practice

 You also have full control over your Moodle site’s domain, so while most sites start out on a placeholder URL, we can support you through the DNS setup process, step by step.
 At every stage of your project pathway, you control every task and ask (and paid-for hour) until you’re ready for sign-off.

-• Tell us what you want to do via the helpdesk (the more detailed the briefing, the better); we’ll get back to you with an estimate of hours required, and you can decide how involved you’d like us to be.
+• Tell us what you want to do via the helpdesk (the more detailed the briefing, the better), and we’ll get back to you with an estimate of hours required.
+Based on that (and your available budget), you can decide how involved you’d like us to be.

 • Once you’ve picked an initial Startup bundle, we’ll send a formal quote for acceptance.
 Once you’ve completed signup, we’ll schedule the project launch and give you a proposed timescale, based on the briefing details.